Brownie Cupcakes

 This fun Cupcake Recipe is a Fudgy Brownies lover’s dream come true!
 They are perfect for birthdays or potlucks, or whenever you can’t decide between a brownie or a cupcake.

-Brownie Cupcakes are chocolatey, fudgy cupcake recipe that tastes just like a brownie and topped with a rich chocolate buttercream frosting!
+Brownie Cupcakes are chocolatey, fudgy cupcakes that taste just like brownies and topped with rich chocolate buttercream frosting!

 Yield 12 Servings